 Nata Duvvury, a development expert at the National University of Ireland in Galway, who led and authored the Vietnam report, says the economic cost of these gender-based human rights violations should not be undermined.

 “Violence against women has significant economic consequences,” Duvvury said.
-“What we have done over the last 30 years is we have just articulated clearly that it is a fundamental rights violation and a public health issue,” said Duvvury, who presented the report at a recent annual U.N. forum on gender rights.
+“What we have done over the last 30 years is we have just articulated clearly that it is a fundamental rights violation and a public health issue,” said Duvvury, who presented the report at a recent annual U.N. forum on gender rights.“It is important to begin to demonstrate to lawmakers and finance ministers that if you don't address this issue there are significant consequences,” she said.
+“The cost of inaction can be a very powerful advocacy message.”

 The Vietnam study found that out-of-pocket expenditures – health costs, like medical treatment and replacement of property were the most costly – amounted to significant earning losses for violence victims that alone equal 1.41% of the GDP in Vietnam, which stood at 2,536,000 billion VND (about $121 billion) in 2010.